aspnetzero/documents/docs/en/Developing-Mvc-Core-Customizable-Dashboard.md

 ##### View Definitions

 Widget's/widget filter's view consts are located in `*.Core.Shared -> [YourAppName]DashboardCustomizationConsts.cs`.
-Open `*DashboardCustomizationConsts.cs` create new id for hello world filter.
+Open `[YourAppName]DashboardCustomizationConsts.cs` create new id for hello world filter.
 (This id is also used in view page so be careful when selecting this value.
 It should not start with a number or special characters, etc.)

 ```csharp
 public class [YourAppName]DashboardCustomizationConsts